danthelion/cloudbuild-terraform-lab/README.md

 For the master branch, the following steps are executed:

-- terraform init
+- `terraform init`
-- terraform plan
+- `terraform plan`
-- terraform apply
+- `terraform apply`

-For any other branch, the following steps are executed:
+For any other branch, the following steps would be executed (This is not implemented in this tutorial):

-terraform init for all environments subfolders terraform plan for all environments subfolders The reason terraform init and terraform plan run for all environments subfolders is to make sure that the changes being proposed hold for every single environment.
+`terraform init` for all environments subfolders, `terraform plan` for all environments subfolders The reason terraform init and terraform plan run for all environments subfolders is to make sure that the changes being proposed hold for every single environment.
 This way, before merging the pull request, you can review the plans to make sure access is not being granted to an unauthorized entity, for example.